Third Party Software

 • PGPLOT Graphics Subroutine Library.
 PGPLOT is used to prepare publication-quality plots.
 Please see our Download and Installation instructions.

-If you wish to check out and compile the code from the CVS repository, you will need the following:
+If you wish to check out and compile the code from the Git repository, you will need the following:

 Group Installation Notes